mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/index.md

 #### Licensing through Amazon Marketplace

 You can purchase a license for DKP through the AWS Marketplace.
-In the UI, you can see information such as the license status (valid or expired), the license capacity (number of cores or clusters), and expiration date.
+After adding the license in the UI, you can see information such as the license status, the license capacity, and expiration date.

 ### Component updates